pranesh-ghadge/Face-Lock-System/README.md

 # Face Lock System

-Ready to use Face Lock System for myself which gives accces only to me and never allows anyone else.
+Ready to use Face Lock System for myself which gives access only to me and never allows anyone else.

 ## Features